Referencing Ancestors

 considering graph traversal it becomes apparent why this

-would be problematic — the value of a Speaker
+would be problematic — the value of a Speaker's talks field should be

 independent of the path through which it was accessed.
 In particular,